 When a parent feels like their child is falling in with the wrong crowd, it is normal for them to overreact.
 If a teenager wants to pierce their nose, this is not a sign that they are doing drugs or otherwise compromising themselves due to peer pressure.
 They could merely be trying to find out if piercing their nose is the best way to express themselves, which is a natural part of growing up and not an external force.
 The most important thing to help your child stand up to peer pressure is communication and encouragement.
 By talking to your child, you give them a social unit that is outside of their school and friends.
 Encouragement also lets them know that you support them in their decisions, which gives them more confidence to stand up to peer pressure.

 Here at GoMentor.com, we know what trials you and your child face.
-Here you can find therapists who are trained to deal with children and adults in order to help provide your family with the tools needed to help your child deal with peer pressure.
-We know what trials your family faces, and the numerous services you can get on GoMentor.com can help you and your child fight low self esteem and encourage self expression.
+Here you can get help from therapists who are trained to deal with children and adults in order to help provide your family with the tools needed to help your child deal with peer pressure.
+We know what trials your family faces, but with GoMentor 24/7 we can help you and your child fight low self-esteem and encourage self-expression.